 - Take the salmon out of the fridge and salt it well while you start the salsa.
 Soak the red onion in the lime juice; this helps remove that sulfurous taste of raw onion.
 Let the onion soak and the salmon sit out for 20 minutes while you chop everything else.

-- Meanwhile, put the onion and lime juice into a large bowl and add the garlic, chiles, Tabasco sauce (if using), avocado chunks and cilantro.
+- Meanwhile, put the onion and lime juice into a large bowl and add the garlic, chiles, diced tomato, avocado chunks and cilantro.
 Add salt to taste.

 - Use a soup spoon to baste the salmon with the hot oil.
 Do this on each fillet until the meat tightens a little and turns completely opaque, about 30 seconds per fillet.
 If you like your salmon cooked all the way to the center, repeat this process a couple times.
 Do not flip the salmon.
 Let the salmon cook for a total of 6 to 10 minutes, depending on how thick it is and how well you like your salmon.
 A thin salmon fillet, such as a pink salmon or a small sockeye or silver, will take only 6 minutes or so total.
 A really thick piece of king salmon or Atlantic might require a little more than 10 minutes.

-- Carefully remove the salmon from the pan with a spatula; it should come right up, or stick in only one or two small spots, and place it skin side up on the plate; you want to preserve the crispy skin, right?
+- Carefully remove the salmon from the pan with a spatula; it should come right up, or stick in only one or two small spots, and place it crispy side up on the plate.
 Give everyone some salsa on the side and open a beer.